Babushka Lady: Alternative identification theories

+Kodak lab claim

+Assassination researcher Gary Mack testified before the Assassination Records Review Board (ARRB) in 1994 that he had been told by an executive in Kodak's Dallas office that a woman in her early 30s with brunette hair brought in film purported to be of the assassination scene while they were processing the Zapruder film.
+According to Mack, the executive said the woman explained to federal investigators already at the film processing office that she ran from Main Street across the grass to Elm Street where she stopped and snapped a photo.
+Mack said that he was told by the Kodak executive that the photo was extremely blurry and "virtually useless" and indicated that the woman likely went home without anyone recording her identity.
+This description does not match Beverly Oliver's self-reported appearance.
+A similar account was given by Kodak technician Jack Harrison, who claimed to have developed a color film for a brunette woman in her 30s or 40s on the day of the assassination.

 House Select Committee on Assassinations report

 In March 1979, the Photographic Evidence Panel of the United States House Select Committee on Assassinations indicated that they were unable to locate any film attributed to the Babushka Lady.
 According to their report: "Initially, Robert Groden, a photographic consultant to the committee advised the panel as to pertinent photographic issues and related materials.
 Committee investigators located many of the suggested films and photographs, however, some items were never located, i.e. the Babushka Lady film, a color photograph by Norman Similas, and the original negative of the Betzner photograph."

 Public hearings of the Assassination Records Review Board

-On November 18, 1994, assassination researcher Gary Mack testified before the Assassination Records Review Board that he had recently been told by an executive in Kodak's Dallas office that a woman in her early 30s with brunette hair brought in film purported to be of the assassination scene while they were processing the Zapruder film.
-According to Mack, the executive said the woman explained to federal investigators already at the film processing office that she ran from Main Street across the grass to Elm Street where she stopped and snapped a photo with some people in the foreground of the presidential limousine and the Texas School Book Depository.

-Mack said that he was told by the Kodak executive that the photo was extremely blurry and "virtually useless" and indicated that the woman likely went home without anyone recording her identity.
-After suggesting that the woman in the story may have been the Babushka Lady, Mack then told the Board: "I do not believe that Beverly Oliver is the Babushka Lady, or, let me rephrase that, she certainly could be but the rest of the story is a fabrication."
+On November 18, 1994, assassination researcher Gary Mack testified before the ARRB regarding the Kodak lab claim detailed above.
 Also appearing that same day before the ARRB as "Beverly Oliver Massegee", Oliver stated that she was 17 years old at the time of the assassination.
 She told the Board that she was filming with an "experimental" 8 mm movie camera approximately 20 to 30 ft from Kennedy when he was shot and that the film was confiscated by a man who identified himself as an FBI agent.
 According to Oliver, she handed over the camera because the man was an authority figure and because she feared being caught in possession of marijuana.
 Oliver's claims were addressed point by point and debunked by conspiracy theory researcher John McAdams.